ircdocs/modern-irc/index.md

 This message may also be sent from the server to a client to show that a client has exited from the network.
 This is typically only dispatched to clients that share a channel with the exiting user.
 When the `QUIT` message is sent to clients, `<source>` represents the client that has exited the network.

 When connections are terminated by a client-sent `QUIT` command, servers SHOULD prepend `<reason>` with the ascii string `"Quit: "` when sending `QUIT` messages to other clients, to represent that this user terminated the connection themselves.
 This applies even if `<reason>` is empty, in which case the reason sent to other clients SHOULD be just this `"Quit: "` string.
-However, clients SHOULD NOT change behaviour based on the prefix of `QUIT` message reasons, as this is not required.
+However, clients SHOULD NOT change behaviour based on the prefix of `QUIT` message reasons, as this is not required behaviour from servers.

 When a netsplit (the disconnecting of two servers) occurs, a `QUIT` message is generated for each client that has exited the network, distributed in the same way as ordinary `QUIT` messages.
 The `<reason>` on these `QUIT` messages SHOULD be composed of the names of the two servers involved, separated by a space.
 The first name is that of the server which is still connected and the second name is that of the server which has become disconnected.
 If servers wish to hide or obscure the names of the servers involved, the `<reason>` on these messages MAY also be the literal ascii string `"*.net *.split"`.